longwa/grails-spring-batch/README.md

 ## Job Definition

 The plugin expects your job configuration to be defined using the Grails BeanBuilder DSL in the grails-app/batch directory.
 End each configuration name with "BatchConfig" (i.e. JobBatchConfig.groovy).
 These groovy files will be copied into your classpath and imported.
+The plugin automatically registers the Spring Batch namespace under the handle 'batch'.
-To use the Spring Batch namespace in your config file, declare the following:
+To use a different namespace in your config file, declare the following:
-<pre><code>xmlns batch:"http://www.springframework.org/schema/batch"</code></pre>
+<pre><code>xmlns mybatchns:"http://www.springframework.org/schema/batch"</code></pre>
 inside the beans {} closure.

 ## Sample Project